 Liquidity risk is the risk that Pollard will not be able to meet its financial obligations as they fall due.
 Pollard's approach is to ensure, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due.
-In addition, Pollard maintains a committed credit facility including up to \$71,827 for its Canadian operations, as well as the additional term facility of \$4,812 available to finance the new printing press, and up to US\$10,000 for its U.S. subsidiaries.
-At December 31, 2014, the unused balance available for drawdown under the credit facility was \$17,816 (2013 - \$9,425) and the term facility was fully drawn.
+In addition, Pollard maintains a committed credit facility including up to \$71,827 for its Canadian operations, as well as the additional term facility of \$3,910 and up to US\$12,000 for its U.S. subsidiaries.
+At December 31, 2015, the unused balance available for drawdown under the credit facility was \$17,591 (2014 - \$17,816) and the term facility was fully drawn.

-The 2015 requirements for capital expenditures, working capital and dividends are expected to be financed from cash flow provided by operating activities and the unused credit facility.
+The 2016 requirements for capital expenditures, working capital and dividends are expected to be financed from cash flow provided by operating activities and the unused credit facility.
 Pollard enters into contractual obligations in the normal course of business operations.

-26. Financial risk management (continued):
+25. Financial risk management (continued):